-On return, Masters/Mistresses must ensure that all rubbish is removed from the bus.
+On return, MiC must ensure that all rubbish is removed from the bus.
 Please do not leave rubbish in North Hall.
+(This includes any catering boxes or trolleys that have been used to supply food for the trip).

 Health and Safety